Valsalva maneuver: Neurology

-The Valsalva maneuver is used to aid in the clinical diagnosis of problems or injury in the nerves of the cervical spine.
+The Valsalva maneuver is used to aid in the clinical diagnosis of problems or injuries in the nerves of the cervical spine.
 Upon performing the Valsalva maneuver, intraspinal pressure slightly increases.
-Thus, neuropathies or radicular pain may be felt or exacerbated, and this may indicate impingement on a nerve by an intervertebral disc or other part of the anatomy.
-Headache and pain upon performing the Valsalva maneuver is also one of the main symptoms in Arnold–Chiari malformation.
-The Valsalva maneuver may be of use in checking for a dural tear following certain spinal operations such as a microdiscectomy.
-An increase in intra-spinal pressure will cause cerebral spinal fluid (CSF) to leak out of the dura causing a headache.
+Thus, neuropathies or radicular pain may be felt or exacerbated, which may indicate nerve impingement by an intervertebral disc or other part of the anatomy.
+Headache and pain upon performing the Valsalva maneuver are also one of the main symptoms in Arnold–Chiari malformation.
+The Valsalva maneuver may help check for a dural tear following certain spinal operations, such as a microdiscectomy.
+An increase in intra-spinal pressure will cause cerebral spinal fluid (CSF) to leak out of the dura, causing a headache.

 The Valsalva maneuver has been associated with transient global amnesia.

 Palpation of supraclavicular lymph nodes

-As the lymph nodes may be buried, asking the patient to perform the Valsalva maneuver can push the cupola of the lung upward bringing deep-seated nodes to a more accessible position for palpation.
-Palpation may identify an enlargement of the supraclavicular lymph nodes which is a diagnostic indicator of cancer.
+As the lymph nodes may be buried, asking the patient to perform the Valsalva maneuver can push the cupola of the lung upward, bringing deep-seated nodes to a more accessible position for palpation.
+Palpation may identify an enlargement of the supraclavicular lymph nodes, a diagnostic indicator of cancer.
 The prevalence of malignancy in the presence of supraclavicular lymphadenopathy is reported to be in the range of 54% to 85%.

 Oral–antral communication

-A variant of the Valsalva maneuver is used to aid diagnosis of oral–antral communication, i.e. the existence of a connection between the oral cavity and the maxillary sinus.
+A variant of the Valsalva maneuver is used to aid diagnosis of oral–antral communication, i.e., the existence of a connection between the oral cavity and the maxillary sinus.

 Urogenital medicine

-The Valsalva maneuver is used to aid diagnosis of intrinsic sphincteric deficiency (ISD) in urodynamic tests.
-Valsalva leak point pressure is the minimum vesicular pressure that is associated with urine leakage.
+The Valsalva maneuver is used to aid in the diagnosis of intrinsic sphincteric deficiency (ISD) in urodynamic tests.
+Valsalva leak point pressure is the minimum vesicular pressure associated with urine leakage.
 Although there is no consensus on the threshold value, values > 60 cm H2O are commonly considered to indicate hypermobility of the bladder neck and normal sphincter function.
 Also, when examining women with pelvic organ prolapse, asking the patient to perform the Valsalva maneuver is used to demonstrate maximum pelvic organ descent.

 Complications

+The Valsalva maneuver is relatively safe, and side effects are rare.
+Yet, complications include Valsalva retinopathy in susceptible patients.
+There are also reports of syncope, chest pain, and arrhythmias due to the performance of the maneuver, so caution is necessary for patients with preexisting coronary artery disease, valvular heart disease, or congenital heart defects.

 Preretinal

 Valsalva retinopathy is pathological syndrome associated with the Valsalva maneuver.
 It presents as preretinal hemorrhage (bleeding in front of the retina) in people with a history of transient increase in the intrathoracic pressure and may be associated with heavy lifting, forceful coughing, straining on the toilet, or vomiting.
 The bleeding may cause visual loss if it obstructs the visual axis, and patients may note floaters in their visual field.
-Usually this causes no permanent visual impairments, and sight is fully restored.
+Usually, this causes no permanent visual impairments, and sight is fully restored.